The best web browsers

 Not just a browser – Tor offers a whole package of browsing tools with security at its heart

-Tor is, perhaps unjustly, most regularly associated with the seedy underworld of the dark web.
-While it's true that you can use it to access otherwise unlisted sites, Tor's privacy aspects - where your traffic is routed through random nodes the world over, making it very hard to track - are its real asset.
+Tor Browser is, perhaps unjustly, most regularly associated with the seedy underworld of the dark web.
+While it's true that you can use this web browser to access otherwise unlisted sites, Tor's privacy aspects - where your traffic is routed through random nodes the world over, making it very hard to track - are its real asset.

 Tor Browser is really a package of tools; Tor itself, a heavily modified version of the Firefox extended support release, and a number of other privacy packages that combine to make it the most secure browsing experience you're likely to find.
 Nothing is tracked, nothing is stored, and you can forget about bookmarks and cookies.

 You'll need to alter your browsing habits to ensure that you don't perform actions online that reveal your identity - Tor Browser is just a tool, after all - but for a secondary browser useful for those private moments it's a great choice.
 Run it from a USB stick and nobody need even know you have it at all.